📍 Los Angeles 📞 (310) 526-0200

 Tips for Submitting Fingerprint Cards

-• Always confirm with the requesting agency which card is required.
+• Always verify with the requesting agency the specific card that is required.

-• Fill out all personal and agency information accurately.
+• Ensure that all personal and agency information is completed accurately.

-• Use only authorized fingerprinting providers—see our Notary and Fingerprinting Services for help.
+• Utilize only authorized fingerprinting providers; please consult our Notary and Fingerprinting Services for guidance.

-• Submit the correct number of cards if multiple copies are needed.
+• Provide the correct number of cards if multiple copies are necessary.

 Summary Table